ftsrg-bta/lab-ethereum/guide/guide.md

 For example, `msg.sender` in a function has the `address payable` type.
 A payable address has two functions to transfer Ether: `transfer` and `send`.
 The difference between the two is that in case of a failure, `transfer` throws an exception while `send` indicates it with a false return value.
-In the Wallet example, we use `transfer` in the `withdraw` function because if it fails, the exception is propagated and the whole transaction is reverted (including the instruction that decreased the balance of the caller).
+In the SimpleBank example, we use `transfer` in the `withdraw` function because if it fails, the exception is propagated and the whole transaction is reverted (including the instruction that decreased the balance of the caller).
 It is a common programming error to use `send` without checking its return value.

-As already seen in the Wallet example, functions can be marked with the `payable` keyword, allowing the caller to attach Ether to the call.
+As already seen in the SimpleBank example, functions can be marked with the `payable` keyword, allowing the caller to attach Ether to the call.
 The Ether attached is automatically added to the balance of the contract, but can also be queried from the `msg.value` field.
 When a contract wants to call another contract and send Ether, it can set the amount with the `value` function.
-For example, if we have a `Wallet w` field in another contract, we can call `w.deposit.value(amount)()` to deposit a given amount.
+For example, if we have a `SimpleBank sb` field in another contract, we can call `sb.deposit.value(amount)()` to deposit a given amount.

 Each contract can have at most one function _without a name_, which is called the _fallback function_.
 This function gets executed when a call to the contract matches no other function.